The CBL FAQ

 A SMTP "open relay" is a real mail server that has been misconfigured

-to accept email from the Internet and permit it to be emailed to somewhere
+to accept email from the Internet and permits it to be emailed to somewhere

 else on the Internet.